Bachelor’s Degree in Chemical Engineering

 Demonstrate broad-based skills and understanding of problem solving, ethics, social awareness, safety, communication, teamwork and leadership to excel as recognized leaders in their profession

-Graduates of the Bachelor of Engineering in Chemical Engineering program from Stevens will:
+Graduates of the chemical engineering program will:

 Putting You on Track for Professional Success